etf1/go-config/README.md

 # Loaders

-The library provides a DefaultConfigLoader that load from
+The library provides a DefaultConfigLoader that loads from

 - .env (if file ./.env was found)
 - environment variables